john-science/john-science.github.io/_drafts/2022-03-31-introduction-to-git.md

 git commit -m "First commit"
 ```

 The comment we add to this commit is important.
-If two years from now you or someone else needs to look back at these changes, this commit comment will be the only documentation anyone has about why these changes were made.
-Please keep these comments short, but make them clear.
-If you have a single-line comment, try to keep it under 50 characters.
-If you need to say more, multi-line comments are great!
+Make the goal of the changes as clear as you can, but be brief.

 At this point it is important to understand that the Staging Area still has both `file1` and `file2` in it.
 It is a common source of confusion that since we have made a commit, the Staging Area is empty.
 It's not.